Do Go On - Do Go On Presents: Arty Facts - Vault

 How much?

-Oh this, I wouldn't do this for less than 10 mil.
+Oh, this, I wouldn't do this for less than 10 mil.

-10 mil you reckon?
+10 mil, you reckon?

-I wouldn't know where to fricken start.
+I wouldn't know where to fricking start.

-Firstly I'd have to go to art school.
+Firstly, I'd have to go to art school.

-That's quite a lot of cardboard.
+Oh, that's quite a lot of cardboard.

 Would it still be this thick?